nickrallison/obs-std/test_vaults/reference_linked_noself/multiplexer.md

 ## In Electronics

 In the realm of electronics, a multiplexer plays a pivotal role in circuit design and signal processing.
 It�s widely used in scenarios where the aggregation of data from different sources is needed without the requirement for multiple dedicated lines.
-For example, in analog-to-digital conversion circuits, multiplexers are deployed to select one of the many analog signals and forward it to the single analog-to-digital converter (ADC).
+For example, in analog-to-digital conversion circuits, multiplexers are deployed to select one of the many analog signals and forward it to the single analog-to-digital converter ([[analog_to_digital_converters.md|ADC]]).

 ### Structure